vAMSYS-LTD/stats.js/README.md

 # stats.js

 stats.js is a JavaScript script for displaying statistics from [vAMSYS](https://vamsys.co.uk) customers' virtual airlines on the customer's own website.
-The script is currently a work-in-progress, and no stable release is available yet.

 ## Usage